 For now, we have provided features that support uses by merchants that do not require consent and fall under legitimate interest.

 Q: Is recovering abandoned carts GDPR-compliant?

 A: Yes, abandoned cart emails are sent on the basis of legitimate interest, which is the most flexible lawful basis for processing data but also the most open to interpretation.
 It’s important to follow our recovery email best practices and limit your sending to only recent abandonments with a series of several emails, sent within a week or so of abandonment.
 Sending dozens of emails over a long period of time after a cart abandonment would be significantly more challenging to justify.

 Q: Do I need consent to send emails through Jilt?

 A: This depends entirely on the kind of email you’re sending, as well as the content of your emails, so we can’t say definitively.
 However, for abandoned cart emails, they may very strongly fall under legitimate interest for data processing, while other emails, such as post-purchase emails, may fall under legitimate interest, or require consent.

 Q: Is Jilt GDPR-certified?

 A: There is no certification process for GDPR compliance.
 Rather, this is a process and outline of practices in processing data.
-To that end, as a data controller, we do comply with GDPR regulations for handling your data, and as a processor, we respect your customers’ data and give you as many tools as we can to comply with the GDPR.
+To that end, as a data controller, we make our best efforts to comply with GDPR regulations for handling your data, and as a processor, we respect your customers’ data and give you as many tools as we can to help you comply with the GDPR.
 However, your own compliance depends on how you handle data, so you must review your own privacy policies, terms of service, marketing practices, and more.